ambientintel/Ambient-Intelligence/README.md

 Connect is currently in the Beta phase of development.

+> [!NOTE]
-NOTE: To use Connect, your Raspberry Pi must run [Raspberry Pi OS Bookworm](https://www.raspberrypi.com/news/bookworm-the-new-version-of-raspberry-pi-os/) or later.
+> To use Connect, your Raspberry Pi must run [Raspberry Pi OS Bookworm](https://www.raspberrypi.com/news/bookworm-the-new-version-of-raspberry-pi-os/) or later.

 ---